isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * 3 Nov : [TaxEdge Series: US Tax Updates](/seminars-and-conferences/upcoming/#3Nov-ta-id)

+<a id="29Nov-ta-id"></a>
+#### **Budget Clinic: GST Rate Change**
+**29 Nov | 2.30 p.m. to 4.30 p.m.**

+Join us in the upcoming webinar on GST Rate Change where speakers from Deloitte will share with you on:

+1. The GST hike

+2. The impact to GST-registered businesses
+* Preparing for the GST Hike
+* Transitional rules for GST rate change

+3. The impact to non-GST registered businesses
+* Mitigating the potential increase in business cost
+* Considering to register for GST on a voluntary basis

 <a id="23Nov-ta-id"></a>
 #### **TaxEdge Series: Thailand Tax System Updates**
 **23 Nov | 2.30 p.m. to 5.00 p.m.**